audiserg/can-hack-lib/docs/en/README.md

 - supports remote frames (RTR)
 - supports filter by ID (mask + code)
 - interface using [Stream](https://www.arduino.cc/en/Reference/Stream): ability to work with Serial, SoftwareSerial, Ethernet and other
+- supported can baudrates from 10Kbps up to 1Mbps

 ## Library Installation